Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 Sightseeing + Adaptation; Common departures/transfers: Chengdu, Chongqing, Beijing, Xi'an, Xining, Lanzhou, Shanghai, Guangzhou, etc. (Multiple photobooks are available, subject to station availability).

-Tibet for Taiwanese: Tibet Entry Letter Teaching and FAQs|2025-2026 | CITS China Travel Tour
+Tibet for Taiwanese: Tibet Entry Letter Teaching and FAQs|2026 | CITS China Travel Tour

-Fees and Expedited Letter of Entry
+Fees and Expediting of Paper Collection

 Cinema - Note for Taiwanese traveling to Tibet!
 Avoid falling into shopping routes!